hritobroto/Bot_Control/README.md

-# Bot_Control
+# Bot Control
-General bot controlled by an Android device using Bluetooth
+The bot should be controllable using a controller based Android app which is connected via a Bluetooth HC-05 module